davidwparker/davidwparker.github.io/_posts/2008-09-17-site-wide-announcements-in-rails-using-jquery-jgrowl.md

 categories: [posts, hascode]
 oldurl: http://davidwparker.com/2008/09/17/site-wide-announcements-in-rails-using-jquery-jgrowl/
 ---
 I like it when a site tells me that they're going to do some maintenance, so I wanted to implement similar features for a web application that I'm working on.
-I based my announcements on Ryan Bates' "Railscasts episode 103":http://railscasts.com/episodes/103-site-wide-announcements and updated code based on avarhirion's post on the "Rails Forum":http://railsforum.com/post.php?tid=18705.
+I based my announcements on Ryan Bates' [Railscasts episode 103](http://railscasts.com/episodes/103-site-wide-announcements) and updated code based on avarhirion's post on the [Rails Forum](http://railsforum.com/post.php?tid=18705).
 The major changes are the added changes for cookie support, graceful degradation, and jQuery (jGrowl).

-If you'd rather, check out all the files on "Github":http://gist.github.com/11359.
+If you'd rather, check out all the files on [Github](http://gist.github.com/11359).

 **announcement.rb:**